direct-code-execution/ns-3-dce/doc/source/getting-started.rst

     return 0;
   }

-You can notice that we create a NS-3 Node with an Internet Stack (please refer to `NS-3 <http://www.nsnam.org/documentation/>`_ doc. for more infos), and we can also see 2 new Helpers:
+You can notice that we create a NS-3 Node with an Internet Stack (please refer to `NS-3 <http://www.nsnam.org/documentation/>`_ doc. for more info), and we can also see 2 new Helpers:

- 1. DceManagerHelper which is used to Manage DCE loading system in each nodes where it DCE will be used.
+ 1. DceManagerHelper which is used to Manage DCE loading system in each node where DCE will be used.
  2. DceApplicationHelper which is used to describe real application to be lauched by DCE within NS-3 simulation environnement.

-As you have already set the environnement you can launch this simulation from anywhere:
+As you have already set the environnement variables you can launch this simulation from anywhere:

 ::